eilandert/wordpress-hardening-plugin/README.md

 This plugin contains extra rules to enhance the security of wordpress installations with the OWASP Core Rule Set.
 It's encouraged to install the wordpress-exclusions-rules-plugin as well, as we only add extra blocks in this plugin.

-The idea is to enhance the security of WordPress while minimizing the impact on PHP/SQL performance and eliminating the need for additional security plugins without interfering with wordpress or owasp.
+The idea is to enhance the security of WordPress while minimizing the impact on PHP/SQL performance and eliminating the need for additional wordpress security plugins without interfering with wordpress or owasp.

 What this plugin does so far:
 - Block xmlrpc.php access (configurable, default: block) (PL1)